Cimeci/ft_transcendence/README.md

 - Search through millions of log entries in seconds
 - Create real-time dashboards and alerts
 - Monitor application health and performance

+> You can connect to Kibana at `https://localhost:4443/kibana/` with the `elastic` user name and password defined in the `.env`.

 #### Virtual Machine environnment
 As the subject specifies it itself: